 Spondylolisthesis is known as a defect or fracture in the vertebra which causes the bone to fall out of place and create injury/discomfort.
-The vertebra may even be initially affected from the time the person is born, or it can be damaged from trauma or stress fracture.
+The vertebra may even be initially affected by the time the person is born, or it can be damaged from trauma or stress fracture.
 In some cases, disease and infection can also play a role in the breakdown of the vertebra as well.
 Typically, children and adolescents are more commonly affected by this disorder as opposed to most adults.
 The condition normally targets and impacts those who are very active and participate in athletics, particularly gymnastics.

 Symptoms and Warning Signs

 For most patients, symptoms of spondylolisthesis can include certain elements such as the following conditions: